chkp-miris/full-stack-fastapi-template/plan.md

 - Source: Key UI Components

 **Add new router to api_v1**
-- Description: Implement a new router in the backend's api_v1 to handle new services and middleware.
+- Description: Integrate a new router into the api_v1 of the backend, including new services and middleware.
 - Source: Deployment Strategy

 **Add /import route and components to frontend**
-- Description: Develop and integrate the /import route and its components in the frontend application.
-Ensure the service layer is registered.
+- Description: Implement the /import route and its associated components in the frontend, and register the service layer.
 - Source: Deployment Strategy

 **Unit tests for UploadService.load_csv()**